Escitalopram

 The following dosing guidelines are based on the CPIC recommendations for escitalopram and CYP2C19 genotype.

-CYP2C19 Dosing Guidelines
+CYP2C19 Dosing Guideline

 Phenotype Clinical Consequence Guideline Recommendation